How Long to Bake Pork Chops

-Preheat oven to 400°F and lightly grease a baking sheet.
+- Preheat oven to 400°F (204°C) and set the rack to the upper third of the oven.
+Lightly grease a baking sheet.

-Place pork chops on the baking sheet and rub all over with olive oil.
+- Place pork chops on the baking sheet.
+Pat dry with paper towels and then rub all over with olive oil.

-Remove from the oven and allow the baked pork chops to rest for 3-5 minutes on a plate.
-Serve and enjoy!
+- Remove from the oven and allow the baked pork chops to rest for 3 minutes on a plate before serving.

-1. Thick-cut pork chops are less likely to dry out than thinner chops.
-I recommend buying pork chops that are at least 1-inch thick so that you will get the moist and tender meat.
+- Thick-cut pork chops are less likely to dry out than thinner chops.
+Pork chops that are at least 1-inch thick are ideal.

-2. Salt brings out the natural flavor of pork chops, but if you prefer less salt, you can add 1 tsp to the seasoning, and add more to taste during serving.
+- Salt brings out the natural flavor of pork chops, but if you prefer less salt, you can put half in the seasoning and remainder to taste during serving.

-4. If the center of your pork chop is pink after it’s baked, it’s ok as long as the internal temperature reaches 145°F.
+- If the center of the pork chop is slightly pink after baking, it’s ok as long as the internal temperature has reached 145°F (63°C).